AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 Format: `remind DAYS`

+* `DAYS` is the number of upcoming days you wish to check for interviews for (inclusive).
-* The number of days given must be non-negative, i.e. greater or equal to 0
+* The number of days given must be a **non-negative [integer](#glossary)**, i.e. greater or equal to 0

+Examples:

+Given that today is 01/01/2025, and you have the following interviews scheduled:

+- Alice: 01/01/2025
+- Bob: 03/01/2025
+- Charlie: 31/12/2025

+* `remind 0` will display Alice's entry
+* `remind 2` will display Alice's and Bob's entry

 [Back to top](#welcome-to-hirehive)